rixiobarrios/outcomes/roadmap/intro.md

 - Review [Organizations that have hired GA SEI Graduates](https://docs.google.com/spreadsheets/d/1eh4skY-5_RyVPyoYTT-3uScwPxYPugOlnV0OLmJiocE/edit?usp=sharing)
 - **TARGET LIST** - Find 3 organizations you are interested in from the list above or from your own research.
 Create a "Target Companies" tab in your personal job tracker and add these 3 companies to your Target list.

-- **PERSONAL BRAND SELF REFLECTION** - Finish your [Personal Brand Self Reflection](https://docs.google.com/document/d/1-jmHAyQ4-iZoIDePEBoCFau3IljXw21T1m1ltvLKiFo/edit) and submit to Github Issues.
-- **PROFESSIONAL STORY** - Write  your [professional story](https://docs.google.com/document/d/1jjx2jUctsgoAldHC8vzEqfJV_AGhXuQvS_ExkLcY9kA/edit?usp=sharing).
-Use your personal reflections to help write your professional story.
-Your professional story is a concise story of your professional journey that details who you are, what you do, why you do it, and how you do it.
-It should have a clear beginning, middle, and end, and highlight skills and achievements, as well as passions and motivators and your unique value.
-Use these tips and suggestions to craft your professional story.
-Seek feedback from people you can trust, including your career coach as you craft and revise your professional story.
-Submit your professional story to Github Issues (in the same issue as the brand self-reflection).

 ## Further Reading and Resources:
 - View the session presentation deck here